 So, yes, we have Veteran’s Day and Memorial Day.
 We have Independence Day and special employment advantages for our veterans.
-But is that enough?
+But is that enough for employees who have served our country?
 We could do more.
 And it isn’t hard.
 Here are just a few suggestions of how to make the veterans in your office feel appreciated and seen:

 - Find ways to use skills they already have from their time in the military.
 Being a soldier, a medic, an engineer – all these things require diverse sets of skills that are easily translatable to office life with a little creative thinking.